-"Foster family home" means a home in which an individual person or married couple wishes to provide or is providing, for a period exceeding 24 consecutive hours, board, room, and care for a child in a single-family living unit.
+"Foster family home" means a home in which an individual person or persons or married couple is licensed to provide or is providing, for a period exceeding 24 consecutive hours, room, board, and care for a child in a single-family living unit.
 441 IAC 112.2(237)

 "Kin" means one's family and relations.
+However, for this chapter only kin are limited to relations within the 4th degree of consanguinity.

-"Kinship care" means the care of a child by a relative or suitable person, providing full-time nurturing and protection of children by relatives, members of their tribes or clans, godparents, stepparents, or other adults who have a kinship or family-like bond with the child (often referred to as "fictive kin").
+"Kinship care" means the care of a child by a relative or suitable person, providing fulltime nurturing and protection of children by relatives, members of their tribes or clans, godparents, stepparents, or other adults who have a kinship or family-like bond with the child (often referred to as "fictive kin").

-"Kinship caregiver" means a relative (e.g., grandparent, sibling, etc.) and Fictive Kin (e.g., godparents, close family friends, etc.) providing care for a child.
+"Kinship caregiver" means a relative (e.g., grandparent, sibling, etc.) or Fictive Kin (e.g., godparents, close family friends, etc.) providing care for a child.

 "Licensing file" means the official Department record for a particular foster family home.
 It shall include (but is not limited to) the application, the home study, and copies of all forms required for approval, denial, renewal, or any other foster home actions, as well as all narrative updates.
-(The official file must contain "hard" copies of information accessible to the applicant.)